 Pauline Ernste is a senior associate in the NautaDutilh's Dispute Resolution practice group.
-She specialized in domestic and international arbitration under a variety of arbitration rules and regularly acts as counsel in arbitration related court proceedings.
+She specialised in domestic and international arbitration under a variety of arbitration rules and regularly acts as counsel in arbitration related court proceedings.
 Pauline is particularly skilled in complex court proceedings on the recognition and enforcement of foreign arbitral awards, and the setting aside of arbitral awards.

 Recent matters that Pauline handled include representing and advising: